tytus-kurek/charm-swift-proxy/README.md

 Ubuntu Precise 12.04, as they relate to the release series of OpenStack.
 That is, OpenStack Essex corresponds to Swift 1.4.8 while OpenStack Folsom shipped 1.7.4.
-This charm can be used to deploy either (and future) versions of Swift onto an Ubuntu Precise 12.04, making use of the Ubuntu Cloud Archive when needed.
+This charm can be used to deploy either (and future) versions of Swift onto an Ubuntu Precise 12.04 or Trusty 14.04 making use of the Ubuntu Cloud Archive when needed.

 Usage
 -----